jayjunior/MapReduce/README.md

 The Framework has been adopted by the Industry as an efficient solution to many problems with very large Data sets.
 One of which includes the **Single destination shortest Path Problem** .

-With the help of this [paper](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-018-0125-8), I was able to adapt the framework to solve this problem using Dijkstra Algorithm BFS Algorithm.
+With the help of this [paper](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-018-0125-8), I was able to adapt the framework to solve this problem using Dijkstra BFS Algorithm.

 # Algorithm
 ---